aleksander-mendoza/SolomonoffLib/README.md

 **External functions** can be called to add even more features.
 For instance, instead of making `import some.other.module` a keyword (like in most other languages), here `import!('some/other/module.mealy')` is an external function.
 It's possible to read automata in various formats such as AT\&T, DOT and compressed binary.

-**Inductive inference/machine learning** can beextensively used with ease.
+**Inductive inference/machine learning** can be extensively used with ease.
 At the moment all inference functions are provided by LearnLib (Solomonoff is compatible with LearnLib and AutomataLib).
 More algorithms, specific to transducers will be added soon.

 **Solomonoff implementation is small and generic**.
 It takes up roughly 10-15 classes and many algrithms are written in a clean reusable manner.
 Because the main way of interaction with the library is via its domain specific language, most of the underlying implementation is free to be changed and reworked in drastic ways at any time.
 The Java API accessible to end-users is very minimalist just like Java's `Pattern.compile` (you don't see things like `Pattern.union` or `Pattern.kleeneClosure`).
 This means that our library has a lot more room for refactoring, simplyfing and optimising the implementation.